Therapeutically, Phentermine and Xenical are similar medications: they both are indicated for tackling the problem of excess weight and obesity.

 Phentermine and Xenical Active Ingredients

-Phentermine is an anorexiant structurally similar to amphetamine.
+Phentermine is an anorexiant structurally similar to AMPHETAMINE.
 As such it works by suppressing appetite primarily.
-Additionally, it increases the metabolism this way preventing overeating.
+Additionally, it increases the metabolism this way helping to split fat tissues.
 In general, Phentermine, as all diet drugs, is recommended in a combination with physical activity and healthy diet.
 In particular, it is perfectly able to produce the required effect even at fairly low physical activity.

 Why the Two Are Being Opposed